mxdh/Forum-Master-Discuz-/README.md

 - Added some settings
 - Enhanced support for 卡饭论坛(Status visualization,display mode selection)
 - Some optimizations
-- Removed the homepage and group buttons
+- Removed the homepage and group buttons(Original project [homepage](https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz), [group](https://t.me/joinchat/Bc2EjlPZ0aOwiA-Gn73xKA), about Questions about this project can be feedback on [GreasyFork](https://greasyfork.org/zh-CN/scripts/400489-forum-master-discuz/feedback)、[GitHub](https://github.com/mxdh/Forum-Master-Discuz-/issues)、[卡饭论坛](https://bbs.kafan.cn/thread-2178786-1-1.html))
 - The original script implements a method to force the display of replies by appending a 1-pixel white picture (using zero-width spaces on 全球主机交流论坛) after the short post.
 For some reasons, this picture may not be loaded and will be displayed A non-stop rotating circle (always loaded), but there is no limit on the length of the post in 卡饭论坛, so this function is turned off in 卡饭论坛
 - Support each website to choose different display mode
 - Make the display mode selection button more prominent when you are not logged in or on 卡饭论坛